M2000Interpreter/Environment/readme.txt

 M2000 Interpreter and Environment
 Version 14 revision 4 (updated - info file) active-X

-Fix statmenet FLOOFILL COLOR ... the varant of FLOODFILL which change the color at the point which we address the statement.
+Fix statement FLOODFILL COLOR ... the variant of FLOODFILL which change the color at the point which we address the statement.
 This was broken from Version 14, rev 0 through 3.

 George Karras, Kallithea Attikis, Greece. fotodigitallab@gmail.com